Today's businesses rely heavily on cryptography to authenticate people and processes, secure communications, and safeguard critical data.

 “WITH DATA 4865….” provides the plaintext to encrypt.

-The issuer of the application request is unaware whether this is symmetric or asymmetric encryption, which type/size of key is used, what mode is used or what padding is required.
+The issuer of the application request does not know if the encryption is symmetric or asymmetric, what type/size of the key is utilized, what mode is employed, or what padding is necessary.
 This is defined in the policy, written by specialized and trusted security officers.
 The security officers, and not the users, make all critical security decisions on which algorithms and keys to use.

 The complete separation of the security policy from the application code allows for easy policy updates, should this be required by sudden breakthroughs in cryptoanalysis, changes in standards or best-practices recommendations, or to achieve quantum readiness.
 The security officers will make the changes to the policy file, which then will be uploaded by administrators (under dual control), provided it is signed by two signatories.
 The uploaded policy will either take effect immediately or at a scheduled time in the future.
 The application code developers are completely oblivious to any changes.